kubernetes-sigs/ingress2gateway/pkg/i2gw/implementations/kgateway/README.md

 - `nginx.ingress.kubernetes.io/auth-secret`: Specifies the secret containing basic auth credentials in `namespace/name` format (or just `name` if in the same namespace).
 Maps to `TrafficPolicy.spec.basicAuth.secretRef.name`.

 ### Access Logging
 - `nginx.ingress.kubernetes.io/enable-access-log`: If enabled, will create an HTTPListenerPolicy that will configure a basic policy for envoy access logging.
+Maps to `HTTPListenerPolicy.spec.accessLog[].fileSink`.
 This can be further customized as needed, see [docs](https://kgateway.dev/docs/envoy/2.0.x/security/access-logging/).

 ## TrafficPolicy Projection